FAA UAS Frequently Asked Questions

 Q: I did not request a refund/removal from registration database, will my registration number and expiration date stay the same?

-A: Yes, your registration number and expiration date will remain the same unless you requested that the FAA remove your information from the database, and received FAA conformation of this removal.
+A: Your registration number will remain the same unless you requested that the FAA remove your information from the database, and received FAA confirmation of this removal.
+On December 12, 2017, the FAA extended all valid registrations through December 12, 2020.

 Q: How do I register?